dariobanfi/hls-streaming-gcp/README.md

 # Deploying through Terraform

-*WARNING - WIP, NOT FULLY WORKING YET*
+*WARNING - WIP, NOT FULLY WORKING YET* - Waiting for next TF release next week with native support for triggers in cloud functions v2

 Use the Terraform config yo automatically deploy all components in a new project of your choice.